Change Point Estimation in a Dynamic Stochastic Block Model: Asymptotic distribution of change-point estimators and adaptive inference

-\begin{remark} As we have already noted, consistency of the change point estimators holds for both dense and sparse graphs.
-The same conclusion holds for the asymptotic distribution under Regime I. However, (A2) is a crucial assumption for establishing the asymptotic distribution of the change point estimator under Regimes II and III.
+\begin{remark} As we have already noted, consistency of the change-point estimators holds for both dense and sparse graphs.
+The same conclusion holds for the asymptotic distribution under Regime I. However, (A2) is a crucial assumption for establishing the asymptotic distribution of the change-point estimator under Regimes II and III.
 (A2) implies that the random graph is dense.
-The different statistical and probabilistic aspects of sparse random graphs constitute a growing area in the recent literature.
+The different statistical and probabilistic aspects of sparse random graphs constitute a growing area of research in the recent literature.
 Most of the results in the sparse setting do not follow from the dense case and different tools and techniques are needed for their analysis; see Remark \ref{rem: sparse} for examples.
-Though the convergence rate results established in Sections \ref{sec: DSBM} and \ref{sec: 2step} hold for the sparse setting, deriving the asymptotic distribution of the change point estimator under Regimes II and III in sparse random graphs will need separate attention and further investigation. \end{remark}
+Though the convergence rate results established in Sections \ref{sec: DSBM} and \ref{sec: 2step} hold for the sparse setting, deriving the asymptotic distribution of the change-point estimator under Regimes II and III in sparse random graphs requires further investigation. \end{remark}